prottoym/Algorithm-Learn-with-C-/README.md

 **AlgoVisualizer++** is a menu-driven Algorithm Visualizer created in C++ that helps to understand searching, sorting, and pattern-matching algorithms through clear console output.

-This project is constructive for learning Data Structures and Algorithms (DSA) and for lab demonstrations.
+This project is constructive for learning Data Structures and Algorithms (DSA).
 ---

 ##  Features